3.6. The \(LU\) decomposition#

 There are several methods for factorising matrices.
 The factorisations that we will see in this section use direct methods.
 Direct methods are methods that produce the exact factorisations in a finite number of steps.

 In the next subsection we will address the questions of whether an \(LU\) decomposition always exists and if so, how to construct it.
 With an extra condition on \(L\) the decomposition, if it exists, will be unique.
 In the case where an \(LU\) decomposition does not exist we can instead consider the slightly more general \(PLU\) decomposition.
-In the remainder of the section we will consider the generalization to non-square matrices and we will analyze to which extent the \((P)LU\) decomposition gives an efficiency boost.
+In the remainder of the section we will consider the generalization to non-square matrices and we will analyze to which extent the \((P)LU\) decomposition can give an efficiency boost.

 3.6.1. \(LU\) decomposition of a square matrix#